Rehabilitation at WINC

 • Wildlife Resources : Want to learn about wildlife rehabilitation or find the contact information for area domestic or exotic animal resources?
 Explore our page of Wildlife Resources.

-• Statistics: Interested in learning about the amount of animals the Wildlife In Need Center admits per year or to learn fun facts about our 2014 admissions?
+• Statistics: Interested in learning about the amount of animals the Wildlife In Need Center admits per year or to learn fun facts about our Fiscal Year Admissions?
 Check out our Statistics page.

 • Transporting An Animal : Have you confirmed that an animal needs our help, but are unsure as to how to capture and transport it to us?
 Learn the best techniques by going to our Transporting an Animal page.